Director: Rachel Bishop

 The Master of Arts degree program will prepare graduates for management-level positions within nonprofit arts and cultural organizations.
-This interdisciplinary program combines specialized coursework in arts administration, graduate-level course work in accounting, marketing, budgeting and financial management, and a final project or thesis, totaling 36 credit hours (see Degree Requirements) .
+This interdisciplinary program combines specialized coursework in arts administration, graduate-level course work in accounting, marketing, public budgeting and financial management, and a final project or thesis, totaling 36 credit hours (see Degree Requirements) .

 Applicants to the Arts Administration Program must have completed a Bachelor’s degree (or the international equivalent) in a relevant area of the arts, business, or the liberal arts.
 Students will be required to have a cumulative undergraduate grade-point average of 3.0 (on a 4.0 scale) for admission consideration.

 The following materials must be sent to SUU Admissions by February 15 (Master of Fine Arts) and August 1 (Master of Arts):